General Manager & Head Coach - Simon Watson

 Director of Business Operations & Goalie Coach - Joe Clark

 Joe joined the Pilots staff in the spring of 2018 and plays a part in the office and on the ice.
-He handles the business operations in the office and coach the team's goaltenders in the rink.
+He handles Business Operations in the office, and coaches the team's goaltenders on the ice.

 Prior to arriving in Topeka, Clark spent 28 years as an NHL scout, minor league GM and head coach, college goaltending coach, and a decade-long stint as a head coach in Europe.
 Most recently, Clark was a midwest scout for the New York Islanders.
 Clark is also part of the NHL goaltending group Net360, based out of Kelowna, B.C.